microsoft/libHttpClient/README.md

 1. Call HCHttpCallCreate() to create a new HC_CALL_HANDLE
 1. Call HCHttpCallRequestSet*() to prepare the HC_CALL_HANDLE
 1. Call HCHttpCallPerform() to perform an HTTP call using the HC_CALL_HANDLE.
-1. The perform call is asynchronous, so the work will be done on a background thread which calls HCTaskProcessNextPendingTask().
-The results will return to the callback on the thread that calls HCTaskProcessNextCompletedTask().
+1. The perform call is asynchronous, so the work will be done on a background thread which calls DispatchAsyncQueue( ..., AsyncQueueCallbackType_Work ).
+The results will return to the callback on the thread that calls DispatchAsyncQueue( ..., AsyncQueueCallbackType_Completion ).
 1. Call HCHttpCallResponseGet*() to get the HTTP response of the HC_CALL_HANDLE
 1. Call HCHttpCallCleanup() to cleanup the HC_CALL_HANDLE
 1. Repeat 4-8 for each new HTTP call